-Marriott Bonvoy Research: South Africans Plan More Holidays In 2026 With Artificial Intelligence (AI), Lux-Scaping And Passion Pursuits On The Rise
+Marriott Bonvoy Research: South Africans Plan More Holidays in 2026 with Artificial Intelligence (AI), Lux-Scaping and Passion Pursuits on the Rise

 Passion Pursuits Take Centre Stage

-Another major trend shaping 2026 travel is the rise of 'passion pursuits'-holidays built around personal interests such as music, sport, or adventure.
+Another major trend shaping 2026 travel is the ‘ise of ‘passio’—pursuits’—holidays built around personal interests such as music, sport, or adventure.
 Over seven in ten (73%) South Africans have taken a passion-led holiday, higher than the EMEA average (68%), and one in five (19%) do so several times a year.

 This trend is especially strong among Gen Z (84%) and Millennials (76%), who are using travel to deepen their engagement with the things they love.
 The most popular passion pursuits are travelling to see or participate in a music or cultural event (58%), watching or playing a sport (56%), and adventurous explorations like a safari or trek (39%).